 Yes you can.
 This recipe can be scaled up with no preparation changes needed.
 To change the recipe yield, hover over the serving size in the recipe card below or click if you’re on mobile, and slide the slider.

 No-bake Cheesecake Bites Recipe Notes

-- If you don’t have heavy cream in your fridge, but do have Cool Whip, you can cut sugar in the cheesecake layer by half and replace the whipping cream with 2x the amount of Cool Whip.
+- If you don’t have heavy cream in your fridge, but you do have Cool Whip, you can cut the sugar in the cheesecake layer by half and replace the whipping cream with 2x the amount of Cool Whip.

 No-bake Cheesecake Bites With Graham Cracker Crust